Do you want to get jobs in South Korea in 2025 but don’t know how?

 You can apply if you are a native English speaker from the UK, Canada, the US, Australia, New Zealand, Ireland, or South Africa.

 You can also do this if you speak fluent English and come from a country with an arrangement with the Korean government.
-For example, Indians are eligible to apply under the CEPA agreement.
+Indians, for example, are eligible to apply under the CEPA agreement.

 Based on my understanding and what I read, they prefer native speakers.
 Still, you can apply if you have an excellent native accent, the required certificate, and a superior track record.